Back to Blog

 Box CEO Aaron Levie: "This is the most exciting moment we have ever had."
 (His stock is down 17% anyway.)

-1. Shopify stock is down 29% YTD — but the business fundamentals have not changed
+1. Shopify stock is down 29% YTD, but the business fundamentals haven't changed

-2. AI tools are eating into services — routine development work faces automation pressure
+2. AI tools are eating into services.
+Routine development work is under automation pressure

-3. Specialization becomes more valuable — custom solutions, deep integrations, and expert consulting are harder to automate
+3. Specialization gets more valuable.
+Custom solutions, deep integrations, and expert consulting are harder to automate

-The companies getting hurt the most are those selling commoditized workflows.
-If your work can be described in a prompt, it is at risk.
+The companies bleeding worst are the ones selling commoditized workflows.
+The rule is brutal and clean: if your work can be described in a prompt, it's at risk.

 The Bigger Picture

-Anthropic did not need a breakthrough product to rattle markets.
-It just needed to show what Claude could already do—and hit publish.
+Anthropic didn't need a breakthrough to rattle markets.
+It showed what Claude could already do and hit publish.

-Claude Code hit $1 billion in annualized recurring revenue by November, just months after launch.
+Claude Code crossed $1 billion in annualized recurring revenue by November, months after launch.
 Anthropic is now raising at a $350 billion valuation, up from $61.5 billion in March 2025.

-The iteration speed is what should concern software executives.
+The iteration speed is the real story.
 Enterprise companies spend quarters on releases like this.
 Anthropic did it in weeks.
+If you're a software exec, that's the number to lose sleep over, not the stock price.
+The cadence is the threat.

-Will the SaaSpocalypse Anthropic lead to the replacement of software companies with AI?
+Will the SaaSpocalypse lead to AI replacing software companies?

 AI safety checklist